sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

 - In order to ensure the identifiability of the data contained in the message, the header row containing the column headers is mandatory and its content is well-defined.
 - After the mandatory header row, each row contains the information related to one specific observation or to one or more attributes attached to partial keys.
 For `Delete` actions a row can also concern several observations if dimensions are wildcarded.
 - In [RFC 4180](https://tools.ietf.org/html/rfc4180), csv stands for "comma-separated values".
 However, while SDMX-CSV uses indeed the "comma" (%x2C) as the default field separator, it adopts the wider interpretation of csv as "character-separated values".
 It is recommended for implementers to provide SDMX-CSV messages according to the locale of the user (e.g. as indicated in the http Accept-Language header).
 It means that e.g. the semi-colon ‘;’ (as used typically in specific regions or countries) is acceptable as separator.
-See also the fourth example below.
-Note that the separator used in a message can be determined by retrieving the character that follows the header field of the first column which extended by a squared bracket term (see below).
-Implementers need here to be careful since the squared bracket term can itself contain escaped (doubled) bracket characters.
+See also the related example below.
+Note that the separator used in a message can be determined by retrieving the character that follows the fixed first column header term *STRUCTURE* (which may be extended by a squared bracket term).

 ## Columns